conciseusa/raspberry-pi-json-data-logger/README.md

 # raspberry-pi-json-data-logger
-Reads a JSON bit stream and process the data and uploads to a remote server.
+Reads a JSON bit stream made by conciseusa/arduino-rtc-json-data-logger and process the data and uploads to a remote server.
-Developed for monitoring an off-grid, solar powered well system used at a ranch.
+Developed for monitoring an off-grid, solar powered well system used at a ranch over a cellular router.